vyos/vyos-documentation/docs/configexamples/dual-hub-dmvpn.rst

 * mGRE - provides the tunnel encapsulation itself
 * IPSec - protocols handle the key exchange, and crypto mechanism

-For his example we are using the following devices:
+For this example we are using the following devices:

 * 2 x Hubs
 * 3 x Spokes